Networking API similar to Berkeley sockets, but for games.

 Gameservers utilizing Steam Datagram Relay

 The following functions are used when your gameserver is in a data center known to Valve and game traffic is taking advantage of the Steam Datagram Relay network.
-For more information about this beta program, see
+For more information, see

 Steam Datagram Relay.